DhvanilSanghvi/Operations/README.md

 # Performing Arithmetic Operations using Program Synthesis
+This repository tests the use of program synthesis to generate programs using simple arithmetic operations.

 ## Features:
 1. Takes a variable length list and a target number as input.